hpc-uk/build-instructions/libmatheval/Cirrus_1.1.11_gcc6.md

 modified here.

-libmatheval also uses yywrap (in libfl) which is not installed on Cirrus), so remove that also.
+libmatheval also uses yywrap (in libfl) which is not installed on Cirrus, so remove that also.

 Download and unpack the libmatheval source code